MaximeRivest/onux/README.md

 print(sig)
 ```

-Signatures can include one hidden stage in the formula:
+Signatures can include one hidden stage directly in the formula:

 ```python
 sig = Signature("question -> reasoning -> answer")